runners008/NeversitupCrypto/README.md

 ### Development

-The application is written in Swift, making use of SwiftUI for the user interface.
+The application is written in Swift, making use of SwiftUI for the user interface and XCTests for the unit test.
 The MVVM architectural pattern is employed to ensure a structured and scalable codebase.

 ### User Interface